SeanKilleen/seankilleen.github.io/_posts/2018-06-03-using-impact-maps-to-improve-conference-diversity.markdown

    parenturl: https://www.youtube.com/channel/UC1Io0sMQxoEwQNYtphsY5vg
 ---

-I've been seeing and having a lot of conversations lately around diversity in conference line-ups (read: ensuring a diverse group of attendees and speakers).
-But more interesting was hearing a lot of the rationale from conference organizers about why they didn't have a diverse line-up.
+I've been seeing and having a lot of conversations lately around diversity in conference line-ups.
+A hugely interesting facet of this for me was hearing a lot of the rationale from conference organizers about why they didn't have a diverse line-up.
 I heard a lot of comments along the lines of:

 * "It's not our fault that women don't submit to our CFP"
 * "It's really hard when someone gets angry at you because you asked them to be a woman speaker"